course will provide a broad overview of East Asian civilization through

 and art, that will highlight important cultural developments during

-representative eras of Chinese and Japanese history.
+representative eras of Chinese, Japanese, and Korean history.
 Although the resulting snapshots cannot hope

 to paint a comprehensive picture of East Asian civilization, they will

-you with a basic understanding of the cultural foundations of
+you with a basic understanding of the historical and cultural foundations of

-to the various courses on East Asia offered at North Central and a
+to the numerous courses on East Asia offered at North Central College as well as a

 You final grade will ultimately depend on my assessment of your performance in each of the above areas, though the following descriptions should provide you with a rough idea of the defining characteristics of students within particular grade ranges: